 Violent Offender Warrant Unit of the PCSO

 The Pinellas County Sheriff’s Office created a new violent offender warrant unit in April of 2013.
 The Violent Offender Warrant Unit costs $400,000 per year and includes five detectives.
 The unit at the sheriff’s office is supervised by Sgt.
 Bryan Bingham.

 The warrant unit also targets individuals with warrants with lesser or non-violent charges if the fugitive has a history of violent crime.
 Many of these warrants were issued after a failure to appear in court on a serious felony.

 The Violent Offender Warrant Unit was formed after the Pinellas County Sheriff’s Office disbanded its 16-member warrants bureau in 2009 because of budget cuts.
 From 2009 until 2013, the task of making warrant arrests was assigned to regular patrol deputies.

 By September 2013, that number had declined to about 45,000 warrants with just over 13,000 felony warrants.
 Patrol deputies with the Pinellas County Sheriff’s Office continue to serve warrants in misdemeanor cases.

 FDLE’s Florida Arrest Warrant Search – Search the Florida Criminal Information Center (FCIC) Public Access System (PAS) for wanted individuals throughout all counties in Florida including Pinellas County, FL.
 For basic information about an arrest warrant, check the FDLE website to perform a warrant search by name and date of birth.

-Pinellas County Arrest Warrants – Search the public records for outstanding bench warrants, arrest warrants, failure to appear warrants, and the capias for arrest issued for Clearwater or St. Petersburg criminal felony, misdemeanor and traffic case in Pinellas County, FL.
+Pinellas County Arrest Warrants – Search the public records for outstanding bench warrants, arrest warrants, failure to appear warrants, and the capias for arrest issued for Clearwater or St. Petersburg criminal felony, misdemeanor, and traffic case in Pinellas County, FL.
 The Sheriff’s Violent Offender Warrants Unit uses a proactive approach to searching for men and women wanted on warrants for violent crimes.